-By offering IoT devices that monitor a home’s security and safety, insurers can track even the smallest anomalies in a home.
+By offering IoT devices that monitor a connected home’s security and safety, insurers can track even the smallest anomalies in a home.
 If any abnormality occurs, the IoT system will automatically alert the insurance company, allowing the insurer to step in to prevent damage from happening.
-For that reason, IoT can ultimately provide a safer home for customers, and less risk for the insurance company.
+For that reason, IoT can ultimately provide a safer home for customers and less risk for the insurance company.

 Even before the rise of IoT, insurers have traditionally offered discounted premiums to homes that have security systems.
-In the era of digital ecosystems, insurers can do much more by creating partnerships with third-party device vendors to expand their IoT offerings, as well as working with policyholders to proactively ensure the safety of the property or people being covered.
-IoT not only reduces the risk of a small problem snowballing into an expensive issue, but also helps policyholders feel more secure and cared for.
+In the era of digital ecosystems, insurers can do much more by creating partnerships with third-party IoT device vendors to expand their IoT offerings, as well as working with policyholders to proactively ensure the safety of the property or people being covered.
+IoT not only reduces the risk of a small problem snowballing into an expensive issue, but also allows policyholders to feel more secure and cared for.

-Better Risk Prevention
+Optimized Risk Assessment and Prevention

-By leveraging the data arising from IoT, insurers can take on a preventative, rather than reactive, approach.
-Instead of responding to issues or events after the fact, insurers can now predict the occurrence of events—for example, when a boiler may malfunction in a commercial building—and warn the policyholder before any damage happens.
-As a result, customers feel cared for, thus improving loyalty, retention, and trust in the brand.
+By leveraging IoT data, insurers can take on a preventative, rather than reactive, approach.
+Instead of responding to issues or events after the fact, teams can now predict the occurrence of events.
+For example, in the event of a boiler malfunction in a commercial building, the insurer could warn the policyholder before any costly damage happens.
+As a result, customers feel protected, improving loyalty, retention, and trust in the brand.

-With the innovative new capabilities offered through IoT, insurance companies can now elevate their value proposition from one of risk coverage to risk prevention, the latter of which offers customers a better value, and better overall experience.
-For instance, encouraging customers to use functional fire alarms, water leakage alarm devices, heat and gas sensors, etc. in their homes or commercial buildings/businesses can help prevent property damage and unnecessary expenses.
-Similar to security devices, these sensors/devices can alert both the insurance company and the customers of any irregularities.
+With the innovative new capabilities offered through IoT, insurance companies can now elevate their value proposition from one of risk coverage to risk prevention, the latter of which provides customers a better value and overall experience.
+For instance, encouraging customers to use devices such as functional fire alarms, water leakage alarm devices, and heat and gas sensors in their homes or commercial buildings and businesses can help prevent property damage and unnecessary expenses.
+Similar to security devices, these sensors can alert both the insurance company and the customers of any irregularities.
 Although it is not the job of insurance companies to perform risk management, employing IoT for this purpose can create synergy between customers and the insurance company.

 Like other new technologies such as AI or machine learning, IoT opens up doors for better business outcomes.
 Insurers will be able to explore new business channels and generate revenue by leveraging IoT to introduce usage-based pricing models, monetize data insights, and improve customer interactions for the cross-selling of products and services.

 Improved Customer Experience